 By Dr Joe

 Is cacao good for you?
-On this page you’re going to learn about the benefits (if any) of having cacao powder or cacao nibs as part of your overall healthy eating plan.
+On this page you’re going to learn about the benefits of cacao powder or cacao nibs as part of your overall healthy eating plan.
 And how you may be very easily misled too.

-Oh yes, I meant it alright…a healthy eating plan can involve cacao, believe it or not.
+A healthy eating plan can involve cacao, believe it or not.
 But not all cacao products are created equal.

-You will discover on this page that cacao, for all its wierd sounding name, is one of the most under-rated plant-based food you will ever come across.
+Cacao is one of the most under-rated plant-based food you’ll ever come across.

 Having a sound knowledge of cacao benefits is a good starting point.
 It explains why you want to have cacao powder in your dietary portfolio in the first place.